 Getting real berberine is expensive, and too many raw material suppliers rely on the fact that rookie supplement formulators and brands do not spend the time or money to properly test it — or simply do not know how.

-The search for a pure product led Shawn to partner with an ingredient development company known as NNB Nutrition, and together, they devised a far better approach to the problem, isolating a pure form of the compound known as dihydroberberine (sold as GlucoVantage) that works better and at a lower dose.
+The search for a pure product led Shawn to partner with an ingredient development company known as NNB Nutrition, and together, they devised a far better approach to the problem, isolating a pure form of the compound known as dihydroberberine (patented and sold as GlucoVantage) that works better and at a lower dose.

 The second catch – high doses can cause serious gastrointestinal discomfort!